rohit4myself/rohit4myself/README.md

 - 👋 Hi, I’m Rohit Singh
 - 👀 I’m interested in Robotics
-- 🌱 I’m currently a student researcher at @IITKANPUR
+- 🌱 I’m currently a student researcher @IITKANPUR
 - 📫 You can reach me at rohit4myself@hotmail.com

 <!---